If Talent Acquisition is going to take the lead on strategic talent sourcing, the function needs visibility into all the talent demand from hiring...

 Total talent management has direct benefits for end-users including contingent workforce program managers, HR business partners, and line managers.
-Here are some of the key insights your organization can uncover with this approach to talent.

 Historically, companies have only included employee headcount into planning activities and full scale operations.
 The contingent workforce was treated as a procurement function or a siloed HR exercise but rarely prioritized in talent management activities.

 Employee headcount approval, recruitment cycles, productivity measurements, performance reviews, and attrition have meticulously created service level agreements and rigorous focus.
 Meanwhile, the non-employee workforce escapes much scrutiny as long as the budget is approved.
 While employee data is tracked, contingent workforce data is loosely captured among a variety of systems, if at all, making it difficult to understand the larger picture of how work gets done.

 Companies miss out on productivity and quality-to-value measures from only looking at one side of the talent coin.
 With one place to see all workforce data, a company is able to make true data-driven talent decisions, whether that’s better understanding talent spend, if they have the right talent channels available, or simply seeing a full org chart for the first time.

 Total talent visibility is the ability to see the full picture of your extended workforce alongside your employees.
 Total talent management is the ability to see, make strategic decisions and act upon them.
 Critical data components include headcount, classification type, location, job titles, skill sets, hierarchy, cost and quality of work.

 Strategically, knowing the full details of your entire talent ecosystem allows you to conduct more accurate workforce planning, build more agile operations and proactively remain compliant.
 Total talent management enables cross-functional alignment between HR, Procurement and Finance; as well as a variety of tactical benefits for HR business partners, contingent workforce program managers, and business managers.